 It is important to realize, that NXDOMAIN is not the only type of does-not-exist.
 A name may exist, but the type you are asking for may not.
-This occurrence of non-existence is called a NODATA response.
-Lets ask our name server for a.example.org AAAA, and look at the answer:
+This occurrence of non-existence is called an NODATA[1] response.
+Let us ask our name server for a.example.org AAAA, and look at the answer: